Buying a House With an Elderly Parent: 10 Things to Know

 The two most important decisions to make are regarding the joint ownership and mortgage details.

-Two Main Types of Joint Ownership With Elderly Parent
+Two Main Types of Joint Ownership With an Elderly Parent

 This is a great option for avoiding the long and tedious court probate process as it ensures that the other owner(s) retain full ownership without going through the court.